Nonye2K3/chia/INSTALL.md

 # Ubuntu/Debian

 Install dependencies for Ubuntu 18.04 or newer.
+If you are installing on Ubuntu 20.04 LTS you should use Python 3.8 instead `sudo apt-get install python3.8-venv python3.8-distutils git -y`
 ```bash
 sudo apt-get update
 sudo apt-get upgrade